 The Crane Drop is a cool looking compact ultrasonic humidifier with a unique tank shape.
 This unit has a small design with basic features that make it a simple option that fits almost anywhere.
 With a variety of available color choices, it can be a nice looking addition to most nurseries and fun to look at for small children.
 This unit has a family-friendly price and operates in relative silence, even at high levels.
 Unfortunately, this product isn't as effective as it could be and the lack of programmability means the humidity levels are harder to control.
 It is also more challenging to clean with small spaces and the shape makes it difficult to fill and carry.
-These aspects make the Drop less desirable than cheaper competitors including the Crane Adorable which is more effective and just as quiet with a variety of animal shapes.
+These aspects make the Crane Drop less desirable than cheaper competitors.

 Crane Drop Review